A New Way Of Seeing: Health Is A Resource, Not A Problem

 An old way of seeing health

 Why is it so hard for people to think of health as anything other than a problem or a liability?
-Because we still view the human body as a machine—a 17th century concept.
+So many still view the human body as a machine—a 17th century concept.

 Rene Descartes put forth a new system of thought based on the certainty of scientific knowledge that everything in the world can be described by explaining how its parts move and work.
 Descartes extended this mechanistic view of matter to living organisms and explained how the motions and various biologic functions of the body could be reduced to mechanical operations.